Different Strokes in Randomised Strategies: Revisiting Kuhn's Theorem under Finite-Memory Assumptions: Non-trivial inclusions

 We prove Equation~\eqref{equation:mixed:behavioural:1} with an inductive argument.
-The case of $w=\varepsilon$ is trivial: by definition $\mu_\varepsilon = \mu_\init$ and $f_\varepsilon$ is the identity function over $M_0$.
-Now, let us assume that Equation~\eqref{equation:mixed:behavioural:1} holds for $w'\in (SA)^*$ consistent with $\mathcal{M}$, and let us prove it for $w = w'sa$ consistent with $\mathcal{M}$.
+The case of $\prefHist=\varepsilon$ is trivial: by definition $\mealyDist{\varepsilon} = \mealyDistInit$ and $f_\varepsilon$ is the identity function over $\mealyStateSpace_0$.
+Now, let us assume that Equation~\eqref{equation:mixed:behavioural:1} holds for $\prefHist'\in (\concurStateSpace\concurActionSpace)^*$ consistent with $\mealy$, and let us prove it for $\prefHist = \prefHist'\concurState\concurAction$ consistent with $\mealy$.

-When writing relations between $\mu_{w'}$ and $\mu_{w}$ in the sequel, we adopt notation slightly different to Section~\ref{section:preliminaries}.
-In this case, the update function $\update$ and next-move $\nextmove$ of $\mathcal{M}$ are deterministic.
-Thus, instead of weighing sums with Dirac distributions, we only sum over relevant states for clarity.
+When writing relations between $\mealyDist{w'}$ and $\mealyDist{w}$ in the remainder of the proof, we adopt notation slightly different to Section~\ref{section:preliminaries}.
+In this case, the update function $\update$ and next-move $\nextmove$ of $\mealy$ are deterministic.
+Thus, instead considering sums weighted by Dirac distributions, we only sum over relevant states for clarity.